zopyx/zopyx.typesense/README.md

 on public IP addresses, but localhost only).

+## Bulk reindexing
+The Typesense admin control panel contains a button `Reindex all` which will

+- create a new collection whose named is defined as <collection_name>-<current date>
+- submit all Dexterity content objects for reindexing
+- alias the new collection with the official name of the configured collection

 ## Transactions and eventual consistency

 All indexing/unindexing operations happen asyncronously to Plone and outside